RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ---

-### 💡In-browser, on-device, client-side LLM inference and API Access for Millions
+### 💡In-browser, on-device, client-side LLM inference and API Access

 👥 **Mentor(s):** Sing Li, Ashutosh Singh Chauhan

 💬 **Description:**

-You will bring open source, on-device, client-side LLM inference to the millions of Rocket.Chat users with this ground-breaking project (don't think it has been done anywhere else yet but we _could_ be wrong).
+You will bring open source, on-device, client-side LLM inference (API calls, agentic workflows, and so on) to all Rocket.Chat users with this project.

 Details: